Fun to make,

 This project is rated VERY EASY to do.

-How to Make a English or French Board Solitaire
+How to Make English Board Solitaire

 Read all of the steps before starting.